-The SBA has the following holdings in companies on the Prohibited Investments List in accounts subject to the PFIA divestiture requirements.
-These are holdings of companies added as of this quarterly report (September 24, 2024) and therefore, the holdings are scheduled to be fully divested no later than September 23, 2025.
+The SBA has the following holdings in companies on the Prohibited Investments List (Table 7) in accounts subject to the PFIA divestiture requirements.
+Sberbank was added as of the September 24, 2024 quarterly report -- requiring the holdings to be fully divested no later than September 23, 2025.
+This deadline may be delayed, subject to the U.S. freeze on trading Russian securities.
+(Holdings and market values below are as of January 31, 2025.)